ActiveState Code

 Maintains sorted data as new elements are added and old one removed as a sliding window advances over a stream of data.
-Running time per median calculation is proportional to the square-root of the window size.
+Also gives fast indexed access to value.
+Running time per median update is proportional to the log of the window size.

 1